 Can you describe what it feels like to own a world record?

 For me it’s similar to that first magical moment after you’ve crossed the finish line of a race and just ran phenomenal; either you ran a PR, or competed extremely well, faced and conquered your demons, etc. You have those first few quiet seconds to yourself where you’re saying internally, “YES!!
 I did it!”
 It was that kind of feeling.
 I set a goal, made it known publicly, and I went after it and owned it to the end.
 In that particular race, an indoor meet at Virginia Tech, the collegiate women had fallen off pace within the first 600 meters so I had to take the lead and make it happen.
 Eventually one came up on my shoulder over the last 200 meters and she won the race with me a second or two behind her.
 The entire field house was cheering for me as the announcer had told the crowd my intent and was announcing my splits in relation to the former record as we ran.
 It was a surreal experience and one of those now or never moments.
 Now I keep it in my “back pocket” and remind myself I can do difficult things whenever I’m feeling vulnerable or down about my training or racing.
 I’m extremely grateful and humbly proud of my mile world record accomplishment.

-Do you prefer racing on a track or the road and why?
+Do you prefer racing on a track or the road?

 I will always be partial to the track because that’s where this running dream started for me and that’s really where I am at my best and enjoy myself the most.
 I like that the track is intense and strategic, and that you need athleticism in addition to endurance.
 It fosters a team atmosphere and there is a sense of urgency that I thrive on.
 I also like the diversity of the events, athletes, etc.

 What does your weight training consist of and which exercise do you feel helps your running the most?